wjladams/casa/2020/science/ElementProject.md

 ## 3d model

-The details of this can be found in the [lab you needed to complete before making your model](https://github.com/wjladams/casa/blob/master/2020/science/Lab%203%20Neutrons%20and%20atomic%20model-2021Version.pdf)
+The details of this can be found in the [lab you needed to complete before making your model](https://github.com/wjladams/casa/blob/master/2020/science/Lab%203%20Neutrons%20and%20atomic%20model-2021Version.pdf).
+The components that you need in the model are:

+1. Nucleus (labeled)
+2. Orbitals (labeled)
+3. Electrons (at least one labeled)
+4. Protons (at least one labeled)
+5. Neutrons (at least one labeled)
+6. The name of the element you modeled

 ## Presentation
 1. State of matter it normally is found in